 I find Sprouts, Kroger, and Whole Foods have the largest variety of foods with labeled products.

-Food at birthday parties:
+The food at birthday parties:

 I ask ahead of time what food will be served.

 I pack similar foods that you have already checked to be safe for my child to eat.

 I purchase or make a large batch of allergy-safe cupcakes ahead of time.
 I store them in the freezer and take out as needed.

 Birthday parties can be a challenge and aren’t always the easiest to watch the rest of the children eating a decorated cake.
 I try and talk with my son prior to arriving about our food plan and what he has.

 The food at restaurants:

 We call ahead and speak to the manager on duty to see if peanuts are in the kitchen.

 If the manager does not know right away, we will typically find another restaurant.
 I want to be sure the entire staff has a clear understanding of food allergies, and what food they have in the kitchen.

 Remember, family and friends, are just as new to a food allergy as you are.